payrexx/payrexx-php/README.md

 VERSIONING
 ----------

 This client API library uses the API version 1.0 of Payrexx.
+Keep in mind, this is a draft, the official Payrexx API has not yet been released.

 Getting started with PAYREXX